The Portland Fire Department is now offering CPR/First Aid classes to the general public and Provider Level CPR.

-In 2020, we recorded 608 individual hours of training as a department.
-These trainings included medical, vehicle extrication, fire operations and tactics, tours of local facilities, and online training classes or programs.
-Unfortunately, this year we were limited on trainings due to COVID-19 canceling several planned trainings.
+In 2021, PFD recorded 1,090.75 individual training hours as an entire department.
+These trainings included medical care, vehicle extrication, fire operations and tactics, HAZMAT, ice rescue, driver/operator, fire officer, tours of local facilities, and other online training classes or programs.

-The Department's fleet of apparatus includes a 75ft aerial ladder, fire engine, rescue engine, 2,100-gallon tanker, brush truck, utility/medical truck, command truck, foam trailer, boat w/trailer, and a fire safety trailer.
+The Department's fleet of apparatus includes a 110ft aerial ladder, fire engine, rescue engine, 2,100-gallon tanker, brush truck, utility/medical truck, command truck, foam trailer, boat w/trailer, and a fire safety trailer.